The Game Of The Century

 Third: Conflict between China and the Western World.
 Western interest in the Middle East is an alliance with Sunni countries such as Saudi Arabia.
 Saudi Arabia and its allies control a significant portion of the oil production.
 Control of oil flow grants immense economic power.

 An excellent example of this is the dissolution of the Soviet Union.
 The friend of Arabs made a mistake and entered an Afghan conflict in 1979.
-Saudis, using diplomatic language, didn’t like this intervention (and all this against the background of the tough competition between them for the oil market), and raised oil production, dropped oil prices, and severely affected Soviet exports and the economic stability of the prime minister in the mid-1980s.
+Saudis, using diplomatic language, didn’t like this intervention (and all this against the background of the tough competition between them for the oil market), and raised oil production, dropped oil prices, and severely affected Soviet exports and the economic stability of the USSR in the mid-1980s.

 All this, of course, after the same Saudi Arabia precisely reduced oil production and raised oil prices after the Yom Kippur War and thus brought the Western economies to a severe crisis.
 In this chessboard, Iran serves the Western World similarly to the way Iran itself uses Israel: the enemy of your enemy is your friend.